tophat/eslint-config/README.md

 ### Making a release

-When the build passes on master, you can cut a release by using yarn and pushing the git tag it creates:
+When the build passes on master, the [project owners](https://github.com/tophat/getting-started/blob/master/project-owners-and-responsibilities.md#project-owners) will make a release by using yarn and pushing the git tag it creates:

 ```
 yarn version --major|--minor|--patch # choose the appropriate semver increment